How to Get Book Reviews (in 5 Smart Steps)

 Imagine the day of your book launch.
 You’re sitting in front of your computer, picturing all the five-star book reviews that will soon be yours… but then the days pass, and no reviews come.

-Not to be overdramatic, but getting enough book reviews could just make or break your book.
+Not to be overdramatic, but getting enough book reviews could just make or break your sales.
 Reviews don't directly sell books nor affect Amazon algorithms — but they are one of the three main factors (along with the cover and the blurb) that make a reader click that “Purchase” button.
 Having lots of reviews can also enable you to get the promotions that your book needs to succeed.
 For instance, you’ll need at least 20 reviews before you can even dream of getting a Featured Deal on Bookbub.

 That said, you might have already noticed the Catch-22: to get your first few sales, you’ll already need to be displaying reviews.
 How do you get the chicken before you’ve got the egg (or vice versa)?

 Enter book bloggers, who are going to be your new best friends.
-In this post, we ask our top Reedsy publicists for their best tips when it comes to securing book reviews from book blogs — and we break the whole procedure down into five simple steps below.
+In this post, we ask our top Reedsy publicists for their best tips when it comes to securing reviews from book blogs — and we break the whole procedure down into five simple steps below.

 Step 1: Identify your audience

 Start early.
 If you can, plan your book review campaign 4-6 months in advance of your publication date.
-If you want your book reviews to be in place by publication, you’ll need to give all book reviewers sufficient time to write the review in the first place.
+If you want your reviews to be in place by publication, you’ll need to give all reviewers sufficient time to write the review in the first place.

 Kick off by asking yourself these questions: